ibtis0001/project_puzzle1/README.md

 ### Wireframes
 ![alt wireframe](https://github.com/ibtis0001/project_puzzle1.git/to/wireframe.JPEG)

-Your step by step planning sketch of your project, that you can post them as an image in here.

 ### User Stories
 a player starts playing when clicking great then start.
 Must win till the 13th level to see the meaning of "zodiac".